 Encouraging students to say please and thank you every time they use the tuckshop is important but the work that goes on to prepare the food and keep the tuckshop well-stocked is done behind the scenes.
 Making an extra effort to show the volunteers and tuckshop staff that all their work is appreciated by the whole school community is a wonderful way to build school spirit.
 Tuckshop Day provides an opportunity to give a special thank you to all tuckshop workers and recognise the valuable role these teams play in every school.
-This website has activity ideas, gift suggestions and a certificate 875K to help schools show their appreciation on Tuckshop Day.
+Visit this webpage for activity ideas, gift suggestions and a certificate 875K to help schools show their appreciation on Tuckshop Day.

 Family members including grandparents as well as local residents are welcome volunteers in schools and especially school tuckshops.
 The old saying 'many hands make light work' is never truer than in school tuckshops.
 Volunteers don't have to spend a whole day at the tuckshop.
 Parents or members of the wider community can make a real contribution by volunteering for as little as an hour.
 For more information about volunteering opportunities in schools contact Volunteering Queensland .

 All tuckshop volunteers, other than parents, are required to have a Working with Children Blue Card to ensure the safety of students.
 People wishing to volunteer in their local school tuckshops should apply as soon as possible as the Blue Card process takes up to eight weeks.

 The Queensland Government's Smart Choices - Healthy Food and Drink Supply Strategy for Queensland Schools highlights and promotes the supply of nutritious foods in schools and limits the availability of less healthy options.